LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Python/README.md

 or returned programmatically when used as a Python library.

 Example:
-# Install with pip or clone from GitHub
+# Install from PyPi with pip or clone from GitHub
 pip install test-CPU-parallel

 # run one-off data collection with 2 concurrent workers